jonhjelm/docs-and-training/service_implementation/basics_singularity.md

   GSS references to those files into the results file.

 ## Testing Singularity images locally or on the HPC login node
-Before registering a built Singularity image for usage on the CloudFlow platform, it is advised to test locally that it works as expected.
+Before registering a built Singularity image for usage on the SemWES platform, it is advised to test locally that it works as expected.
 Therefore, you can either execute the image locally or copy it onto a HPC login node using your personal credentials and execute it there.

 ### Local testing
-To test an image under circumstances as close as possible to those when running as part of a CloudFlow workflow, please use the following call command:
+To test an image under circumstances as close as possible to those when running as part of a SemWES workflow, please use the following call command:
 ```bash
 singularity exec \
     -H <HOME>:/home -B <SCRATCH>:/scratch -B <SERVICE>:/service \